CrestApps/laravel-code-generator/README.md

 * Auto handles any boolean field.
 * Auto add foreign relations to the model.
 * Auto use foreign relation in the controller and the views when needed.
-* Create a very clean and reusable code.
 * Lots of documentation.

 ## Installation